barneycarroll/patchinko/README.md

 # Troubleshooting!

 Patchinko is very terse - almost gnomic.
-While this can make highly expressive application code easier to *read*, it can also sometimes be hard to write.
+While this can make highly expressive application code easier to read, it can also sometimes be hard to write.
 The following aren't hard and fast rules - there are legitimate and inventive use cases hiding behind every piece of generic 'bad practice' - but people have been confused by falling into these traps before.
-As a *general* rule, if your Patchinko code isn't behaving as expected, try to eliminate the following:
+As a general rule, if your Patchinko code isn't behaving as expected, try to eliminate the following:

 ### Only use one of: explicit, constant or immutable in any pieces of shared code

 Patchinko offers a single NPM package with single entry points that expose *all* APIs - but you should avoid mixing the 3 APIs within the same call graph: because recursive Patchinko operations rely on `instanceof` checks, code written in one will not be recognised in the other.
 This will result in broken patched objects.

-When deeling with an ambiguous operation or getting to grips with Patchinko's different operations, it can be helpful to switch back and forth between the different APIs to better understand the mechanical distinctions – but this should be done piecemeal.
+When dealing with an ambiguous operation or getting to grips with Patchinko's different operations, it can be helpful to switch back and forth between the different APIs to better understand the mechanical distinctions – but this should be done piecemeal.

 ```js
 // Avoid: